HaFYS™ Pork DNA Detection Assay for Easy, Rapid and Accurate Detection

 There has been an increasing incidence of halal-labeled products which are contaminated or adulterated with pork.
 In one report from the Halal Monitoring Committee in the UK, they reported that up to 90% of halal-labeled meat is in doubt, not solely for pork contamination but related to all the requirements for halal products.

 Part of the reason for this is the increasing number of companies and other entities, such as restaurants, that want to access the large and growing opportunity associated with selling halal products.
-Undoubtedly the problem with contamination is at least partially associated with the fact that to date there has been no easy, rapid and accurate way to test products for pork contamination, and as such, little testing is performed.
+Undoubtedly, the problem with contamination is at least partially associated with the fact that, to date, there has been no easy, rapid and accurate way to test products for pork contamination.
+Thus, little testing is performed.

-The HaFYS assay on the GeneSTAT provides a simple and accurate method for testing raw materials used in the production of food or pharmaceuticals as well as finished product, which will provide data for manufacturers that can be used for “brand risk management” should reports of pork contamination of their products occur in the market.
+The HaFYS assay on the GeneSTAT provides a simple and accurate method for testing raw materials used in the production of food or pharmaceuticals, as well as finished products.
+This will provide data for manufacturers that can be used for “brand risk management” should reports of pork contamination of their products occur in the market.
 Given manufacturers have little control over their product after they leave the factory, having this data can be critical to managing a claimed contamination event.

 Performing testing on raw materials and finished products can also provide companies with a market differentiator in what is becoming a highly competitive halal products market.